maistra/maistra-test-tool/README.md

         $ export SAMPLEARCH=z
         ```

-- To run all the test cases: `cd tests; go test -timeout 3h -v`.
+- To run all the test cases: `cd tests; source .env; go test -timeout 3h -v`.
 It is required to use the `-timeout` flag.
 Otherwise, the go test will fall into panic after 10 minutes.
     ```
     $ cd tests
     $ go test -timeout 3h -v 2>&1 | tee >(${GOPATH}/bin/go-junit-report > results.xml) test.log